Alerting

 The current process to create and manage alerts is still based on using the raw Elasticsearch DSL.
 This will be updated to use our Query API soon, but in the meantime, please feel free to reach out to the team for help in setting up your alerts.

 You can configure alerts on either Account or Instruction data.
-In either case, to create an alert, visit the Alerting page and click the New Alert button and enter the following configurations:
+In either case, to create an alert, visit the and click the New Alert button and enter the following configurations:

 A name for your alert